Virginia Medical and Professional Non-Compete Agreements

-Under Virginia law, a non-competition agreement will be strictly construed against employers and will be found to be enforceable if the agreement as a whole is found to be reasonable.
+Under Virginia law, a non-competition agreement will be strictly construed against employers including medical and other professional practices, and will be found to be enforceable if the agreement as a whole is found to be reasonable.
 Courts require non-competition agreements to be as narrowly tailored as possible to protect the vital interests of the employer while still leaving opportunity for a former employee to pursue a career.
 A non-competition agreement will be enforced if (1) the covenant is narrowly tailored to protect the employer’s legitimate business interest, (2) the covenant is not unduly burdensome on the employee’s ability to earn a living, and (3) the covenant is reasonable from a public policy standpoint.
 The employer bears the burden of proving these factors.
 In determining whether an employer has met its burden of proving these factors, the court looks at the function of the restriction, the geographical scope of the restriction, and the duration of the restraint.
 The court analyzes these aspects together, rather than as separate inquiries.
 Although non-competition agreements are enforceable in Virginia, they are considered disfavored restraints on trade.
 Due to this, the employer bears the burden of proving any ambiguities in the agreement.
 Further, courts will construe any ambiguities in the agreement in the employee’s favor.
 If a provision in a non-competition agreement is capable of more than one reasonable interpretation, a court will find it to be ambiguous.
 If a provision is unambiguous, it is read according to its plain meaning.

 Virginia courts have determined that non-competition agreements that are overly broad pertaining to the types of activities prohibited are unenforceable.
 Overly broad provisions are not effective in protecting an employer’s business interests because they encompass more aspects than necessary to protect that interest.
 “Covenants that are ambiguous, that prevent an employee from doing work unrelated to the work that they previously did for the employer, or that go beyond the employer’s legitimate interest are unenforceable.”